practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 or not it is well-formed, and also makes it harder to notice the connections between the symbols and their meaning while reading an encoded message.

-Let's take a moment to consider a practical example.
 If you squint really hard at the yellow boxes in the above diagram, you might guess that `93` describes the entire array, and that `A7`, `B8`, and `BD` all describe the strings that follow them.
 But `A7`, `B8`, and `BD` need to be expressing more than just the concept of "a string", otherwise there